Code-Institute-Submissions/hangman-game-2/README.md

 # How to play

-* If you know how to play the game you can start game, otherwise you can read about how to play the game.
+* If you know how to play the game you can start the game, otherwise you can read about how to play the game.

-* You will have to make a choice what category to select
+* You will have to make a choice on which category to select

 * You will be presented with a number of blank spaces representing the missing letters you need to find.

 * Use the keyboard to guess a letter (I recommend starting with vowels).

-* If your chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.
+* If your chosen letter exists in the answer, then all places in the answer where that letter appears will be revealed.

-* After you've revealed several letters, you may be able to guess what the answer is and fill bit more easy in the remaining letters.
+* After you've revealed several letters, you may be able to guess what the answer is and fill in the remaining letters.

-* Every time you guess a letter wrong you loose a life and the hangman begins to appear, piece by piece.
+* Every time you guess a letter wrong you lose a life and the hangman begins to appear, piece by piece.

 * To win you need to solve the puzzle before the hangman dies.